layadang/monopoly-board-game/README.md

    - Players take turns rolling two dice to move around the board.
    - The outcome of dice rolls determines movement and whether the player lands on an unowned property, owned property, or other squares.

-Other game rules can be found at [Hashbro's official rule book](https://www.hasbro.com/common/instruct/00009.pdf).
+Other game rules can be found at [Hasbro's official rule book](https://www.hasbro.com/common/instruct/00009.pdf).

 ### Auction Theory
 A player's auction strategy will depend on: